peterk/pimmer/README.md

 The service is now running on http://0.0.0.0:7777.

-If you are planning on processing a large number of documents you can start multiple workers with `docker-compose --scale worker=5`.
+If you are planning on processing a large number of documents you can start more workers with `docker-compose up -d --scale worker=5`.

 Please report bugs and feedback in the Github issue tracker.